softdevteam/pyhyp_experiments/README.md

 # PyHyP Experiments

-This repository contains experiments and benchmarks for our composed Python/PHP VM as well as other VMs.
+This repository contains benchmarks for our composed Python/PHP VM as well as other VMs.

-It is geared up to build on linux/amd64.
+It is geared up to build on Linux/amd64.

 ## Dependencies